SeaHuyty/photo-phnom-penh-ticket-website/README.md

 1. **User Registration**: Fill out the form and select an event day.
 2. **QR Code Generation**: A unique QR code will be displayed after successful registration.
 3. **Scanning & Verification**: The admin scans the QR code, and the system verifies if it is valid and unused.

-## Future Enhancements

-- Implement **admin authentication** for the scanner page
-- Add **email notifications** for ticket confirmation
-- Improve UI/UX for better user experience

-## License

-This project is licensed under the MIT License..